geosolutions-it/geoserver/geoserver/doc/en/user/source/styling/sld/reference/textsymbolizer.rst

 ==============

 A **TextSymbolizer** styles features as **text labels**.
-Text labels are positioned eoither at points or along linear paths derived from the geometry being labelled.
+Text labels are positioned either at points or along linear paths derived from the geometry being labelled.

 Labelling is a complex operation, and effective labelling